Art in Smog

 Finding their paths through a murky atmosphere of material interests, political sensitivities, and conflicts between tradition and modernity, three Beijing artists seek an internal truth and enhance our understanding of tensions in China today.

-"Art and Smog" (working title) revisits, after 25 years, three very interesting Beijing artists who were the main characters in Inner Visions: Avant-Garde Art in China, produced in 1991.
+"Art in Smog" revisits, after 25 years, three very interesting Beijing artists who were the main characters in Inner Visions: Avant-Garde Art in China, produced in 1991.
 The earlier documentary told how the artists grew up during China's Cultural Revolution, became inspired by the flood of foreign books suddenly available in the 1980s, and sought a "modern" life where their individual, internal visions would define their art.
 This individualism made them "avant-garde" in view of Chinese tradition and socialist ideals.
 The avant-garde art movement culminated in a sensational exhibit in Beijing in early 1989, but in 1991 the art scene had been dampened by the shock of the Tiananmen Square suppression.
 Deng Xiaoping had not yet formulated his 1992 decision to forge ahead with economic development.
 The artists were quietly pursuing their art, not knowing what to expect for the future.